On Air Now Evenings on Star Radio 4:00pm - Midnight

 Only buses, pedestrians, cyclists, emergency services, taxis and blue badge holders’ will be able to drive through the bus gate.

-Overnight work on the bus gate was supposed to start in November 2024, but workers have been unable to carry out the work due to the protests.
+Overnight work on the bus gate was supposed to start on Monday 11 November 2024, but workers have been unable to carry out the work due to the protests.

 Everyone has the right to a peaceful protest, however the safety of our workforce and welfare of other road users is paramount.
 We would urge those wishing to protest to do so peacefully and not to interfere with the works as this may present a risk to the workforce and other road users.
 Also, we’d like to highlight that any interference with equipment on the site may be a matter we need to refer to the police.